Residential respite care – a temporary stay in an aged care facility – has many benefits for both you and the person caring for you.

 Get a customised list of aged care options

-Despite the clear benefits of residential respite care, it’s important to be aware of some risks.
-That way you may be able to mitigate these ahead of time.
-Residential respite cons include:
+Despite the many benefits of residential respite care, it’s important to be aware of some downsides, and how to mitigate some of the associated risks:

 If you become ill during your respite care stay and need hospitalisation, the nursing home will not hold your placement if another client needs it.
 This means you may need to find another place to stay before you can be released from hospital.
 This can be especially problematic if your loved one is overseas or interstate during the break.